epfl-ada/ada-2021-project-dataoverflow/README.md

 ## Research questions

-The main research question we would like to answer is
+The main research question we would like to answer is:

 **What is the view of the western world on China?**